About Us

 Maintaining healthy soil requires available calcium and pH management.
-Partner with Solu-cal to efficiently manage your soil and your turf.
+Partner with Solu-Cal to efficiently manage your soil and your turf.

 Did You Know

-Solu-Cal, a calcidic lime, is four times more effective than regular lime.
+Solu-Cal, a calcitic lime, is four times more effective than regular lime.
 If a superintendent is told to use a ton of lime per acre, he can do the same thing with 500 pounds of Solu-Cal.
 There are labor savings, storage savings, fewer empty bags to fool with, fewer refills.

 Why Calcium?